ComplexNetTSP/IEEE802_15_4_Matlab/README.rst

 Description
 -----------
-Matlab Code of the implementation of IEEE 802.15.4 Mac/Phy Layer
+Matlab Code of the implementation of IEEE 802.15.4 Mac/Phy Layer.
+More information about the code could be found in the followinf paper:

+[1] M.-H. Zayani,  V. Gauthier, D. Zeghlache, , "[A joint model for IEEE 802.15.4 physical and medium access control layers,](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=5982651&tag=1)" in Wireless Communications and Mobile Computing Conference (IWCMC), 2011 7th International, pp.814-819, 4-8 July 2011
+doi: 10.1109/IWCMC.2011.5982651

 Introduction
 ------------